jamesturk/scrapeghost/docs/tutorial.md

 You are also billed per token, so even if you're under the limit, fewer tokens means cheaper API calls.

 --8<-- "docs/snippets/_cost.md"

-So for example, a 4,000 token page that returns 1,000 tokens of JSON will cost $0.01 with GPT-3-Turbo, but $0.18 with GPT-4.

 Ideally, we'd only pass the relevant parts of the page to OpenAI.
 It shouldn't need anything outside of the HTML `<body>`, anything in comments, script tags, etc.